rqy1994/academic/README.md

 # academic
-Login academic and get some data.
+Login academic system and get some data.